Rodrigo Teixeira

-Rodrigo Teixeira Pereira (born 16 June 1978) is a Brazilian professional football striker who last played for River Plate Asunción in the Paraguay División Intermedia, the country's second-tier.
+Rodrigo Teixeira Pereira (born 16 June 1978) is a Brazilian former professional footballer who played as a striker.

 Career

 Guaraní (2010)

 In January 2010, Texeira signed with Guaraní for the entire season, joining players Jonathan Fabbro, Federico Santander, Elvis Marecos and Joel Silva.
 In February 2010, Texeira scored in a 3-1 victory against Club Sol de América.

 Guaraní (2013)

 In January 2013, ABC Color announced that Texeira was close to returning to Guaraní, when he attended a reunion with the club's president at the same time that Guaraní would also sign Julio César Caceres.
 It was then confirmed that Texeira officially signed with Guaraní, as a new member of the squad for the 2013 Primera División Paraguaya season and the Copa Sudamericana.
 In April, Texeira was hailed a hero for coming on as a substitute and scoring a double in a victory for Guaraní.

 Sportivo Luqueño (2014–2015)

 In January 2014, Texeira was presented as a Sportivo Luqueño player, signing for the 2014 season.
 Texeira joined the club amidst rumours of possible interest from Olimpia Asunción, however, Texeira joined Luqueño as replacement for the Uruguayan Hernan Rodrigo Lopez who departed Luqueño to join Libertad.